cl-test-grid/cl-test-grid/agent/README.md

   condition is signalled.
 - On top of it the function [`complete-test-run`](complete-test-run.lisp) is built.
   It runs tests on the specified `lisp-exe` and quicklisp installation, and stores test results in a directory.
-If the testging process is interrupted and started again with the same output directory, it continues from the point of interruption.
+If the testing process is interrupted and started again with the same output directory, it continues from the point of interruption.
 - [`submit-test-run-results`](submit-test-run-results.lisp) submits log files and test